globaldothealth/isaric/docs/guide.md

 **icu_admitted**: Bool.
 Has the subject been admitted to ICU at any time since study enrolment?

 ## Visit
-Contains data specific to the visit, including details on which treatments the subject recieved.
+Contains data specific to the visit, including details on which treatments the subject received.

 ### Superset, general level indicators: